Kong/gateway-operator/keps/0001-managed-gateways.md

 ## Motivation

-- streamline deployment of Kong on Kubernetes
+- streamline deployment and operations of Kong on Kubernetes
 - configure and manage Kong on Kubernetes using CRDs and the Kubernetes API (as opposed to Helm templating)
 - easily manage and view multiple deployments of the Gateway in a single cluster
-- automate historically manual cluster operations for Kong (such as upgrades)
+- automate historically manual cluster operations for Kong (such as upgrades and scaling)

 ### Goals

 - create a foundational [golang-based][gosdk] operator for Kong
 - enable deploying Kong with Kubernetes [Gateway][gwapis] resources
 - enable deploying the KIC configured to manage any number `Gateways` (resolves historical [KIC#702][kic702])
-- enable automated blue/green upgrades of Kong (and KIC)
+- enable automated canary upgrades of Kong (and KIC)
 - stay in spec with [Operator Framework][ofrm] standards so that we can be published on [operatorhub][ohub]
 - provide easy defaults for deployment while also enabling power users